hikmatazimzade/tennis-ai/README.md

 ## 🤝 Contributing

-We welcome contributions!
+All contributions are welcome!
 Whether it's improving the ML models, adding new features, or enhancing the UI, your input is valuable.

 1. Fork the repository
 2. Create a feature branch